makersmakingchange/GAME-Checkpoints/README.md

-# GAME Checkpoints (Gaming Accessibility Made for Everyone)
+# GAME Checkpoints (Game Accessibility Made for Everyone)

 This GitHub hosts all of the Makers Making Change resources that are used to launch GAME Checkpoints and a palce for current GAME Checkpoints to access the resources.
 There is a website created for ease of viewing/downloading the files at: https://makersmakingchange.github.io/GAME-Checkpoints/